Manchac, Louisiana: Location

 Hurricane Isaac destroyed the Pass Manchac Light structure in August 2012.
 However, the lantern room had previously been removed from the tower, for restoration purposes.
-Since 2008, Pass Manchac Light's lantern room has been located at the Lake Pontchartrain Basin Maritime Museum in Madisonville, Louisiana.
+Since 2008, Pass Manchac Light's lantern room has been located at the Lake Pontchartrain Basin Maritime Museum in Madisonville.

-Manchac is known for fishing, duck hunting, seafood restaurants like Middendorf's, and swamp tours.
-It is also home to the Port Manchac Distribution Center, with storage facilities and rail, truck, and water links to the east, west, and north.
-Interstate 55 has exit and entrance ramps for Manchac.
+Manchac is known for fishing, duck hunting, seafood restaurants such as Middendorf's, and swamp tours.